isotopp/isotopp.github.io/_posts/2017-01-26-command-line-access-to-the-mac-keychain.md

 Here is how to get the password back:

 {% highlight console %}
-$ security find-generic-password -w -a $LOGNAME -s payslip keks
+$ security find-generic-password -w -a $LOGNAME -s payslip
 {% endhighlight %}

 If you did not allow "security" to include itself, you will see a permission